msyamkumar/cs220-f21-projects/p8/README.md

 ### Before turning in:
 Be sure to run test.py and make sure there are no errors.
 If you turn in a version of your code which fails on test.py (i.e. you can't see which questions you got right or not), **we will deduct 5 points** from p8 onwards.
 If the autograder is failing but you still want to turn in, you can see which question it is failing on and comment out the code for that question, essentially leaving it out.

 After you add your name and the name of your partner to the notebook, please remember to **Kernel->Restart and Run All** to check for errors then run the test.py script one more time before submission.
-To keep your code concise, please **remove your own testing code that does not influence the correctness of answers.**
+To keep your code concise, please **remove your own testing code that does not influence the correctness of answers.** In particular, **remove any code that displays large lists such as `movies`**.